dwtalk/b4b-unraid/README.txt

 insmod b4b.ko - see if it load, use dmesg to see why if not

-possible causes: version magic mismatch with kernel version, unknown symbols - chekc the System.map and /proc/ksyscall to see if calls allowed
+possible causes: version magic mismatch with kernel version, unknown symbols - check the System.map and /proc/ksyscall to see if calls allowed